Date Calculator

 Retirement

-If you're going to retire this year, you may want to know how many more days you have left until that big day.
-You can use an extra feature of the calculator found in the Settings button next to the Calculate button.
+If you are planning to retire this year, you are likely eager to know exactly how many working days you have left.
+Our calculator includes specialized features to help you find out.
+Simply look for the Settings button located next to the Calculate button.

 Innumerable Calendars

-The new calendar was still not perfect, but it served for a long time, from 45 B.C. to 1582.
-Pope Gregory XIII changed it by adding a new rule.
-Years divisible by four were considered leap years unless divided by 100.
-But there was an additional caveat: these years could be leap years if they were also divisible by 400.
+While a massive improvement, the Julian calendar was still imperfect.
+It served the world from 45 B.C. until 1582, when Pope Gregory XIII refined it.
+The Gregorian calendar introduced a crucial new rule: years divisible by four are leap years, except for years divisible by 100.
+However, there was an additional caveat: century years would remain leap years if they were also divisible by 400.

 Islamic, Muslim, or Hijrah calendar

-The Islamic calendar is a lunar calendar.
-It employs a leap year system within a 30-year cycle, where 11 years are leap years with 355 days, and 19 years are common years with 354 days.
-The leap years in this cycle are determined by a specific pattern, approximately every 2 to 3 years.
-Therefore, a year in the Islamic calendar consists of 12 lunar months but alternates in length between 354 and 355 days.
-Due to the lunar year being shorter than the solar year by about 10 to 12 days, the Islamic New Year shifts annually with respect to the Gregorian calendar.
+The Islamic calendar is a strictly lunar timekeeping system.
+It operates on a 30-year cycle featuring 11 leap years (355 days) and 19 common years (354 days).
+Leap years in this cycle occur based on a specific pattern, roughly every 2 to 3 years.
+Because a year in the Islamic calendar strictly consists of 12 lunar months, it is about 10 to 12 days shorter than the standard solar year.
+Consequently, the Islamic New Year shifts annually against the Gregorian calendar.

 Hindu calendar